NNN Commercial Real Estate Leases

 Many real estate investors have heard about NNN leases but may not be sure of what exactly is involved in a triple net lease.
 At Calkain, we have extensive experience and expertise in assisting clients in finding the types of investments that will provide them with the most benefit.
 We currently have a wide-range of NNN lease properties available.

 What Is an NNN Lease?

 In an NNN lease, the property owner does not have to predict and calculate what the building’s future cost may be since these costs will be the tenant’s responsibility.
-Instead, the owner only has to determine a price for the monthly rent, leaving all financial risks for the property to the tenant.
+Instead, the owner only has to determine a price for the monthly rent, leaving all financial risks to the tenant.
 The property owner does not have to worry whether or not the city will enact a large property tax hike or whether the building will need a major and costly repair.
 This will all be up to the tenant to cover.

 What Are the Risks?

-Although there are relatively few risks to the property owner in triple net real estate property, there are still some factors they should consider.
+Although there are relatively few risks to the land lord/property owner in triple net real estate property, there are still some factors they should consider.
 One of the main factors is the potential tenant’s creditworthiness, especially since most triple net leases are between the owner and a single tenant.
 Not only does the owner want to be assured that the tenant can pay the rent every month, but that they will also satisfy all of the other expenses they are responsible for.